We welcome suggestions for library materials from current students, staff, and faculty. Please email us with your suggestions.

 Weeding is a difficult but essential responsibility in all libraries.
 It is an important aspect of properly maintaining a viable and relevant library collection, since the needs of patrons change.
 Weeding is also necessary because a library has limited physical shelf space.
 Additionally, weeding contributes to good service.
 When a library does not weed consistently, patrons have trouble finding interesting and relevant materials.
 Removing outdated materials makes the library more visually attractive and more user-friendly for patrons.
 Moreover, the removal of obsolete and unused print items additionally can enable a library to redeploy its physical space for a variety of other valuable functions, such as informal and formal learning spaces.

-Weeding of print items is an ongoing responsibility in the MSOE Library.
+Weeding of print items is an ongoing responsibility at the MSOE Library.
 The weeding of items first entails the selection of print items from the collection that are considered by the librarians to be candidates for permanent removal.
-In selecting items for possible permanent removal, the librarians consider a number of criteria (see Criteria for Selecting Weeding Candidates).
+In selecting items for possible permanent removal, the librarians consider a number of criteria.
 The bibliographic information associated with each weeding candidate (e.g., author, title, etc.) is added to a weeding candidate list.
-In addition, a reason is provided for selecting the item as a weeding candidate.
+In addition, a reason is provided for selecting the item.

 The publication date indicates when the list was made available on the library website, and the scheduled removal date indicates the closing date for patrons to send feedback to the librarians concerning items on the list.
 The time between the publication date and the scheduled removal date is typically a two-week period.
 Patrons are invited to send their feedback to email@example.com.
 Patrons who are interested in providing the library with feedback on weeding candidates are urged to check for new weeding lists each week.